Alleged leader pleads not guilty in Minnesota mosque bombing

 Federal prosecutors allege 47-year-old Michael Hari was the ringleader of an Illinois-based militia and that the trio drove more than 500 miles (800 kilometers) to bomb a mosque in Bloomington, Minnesota, in hopes of scaring Muslims into leaving the U.S.

-No one was injured in the Aug.
-5, 2017, attack at the Dar al-Farooq Islamic Center, which happened just as morning prayers were about to begin.
+No one was injured in the August 2017 attack at the Dar al-Farooq Islamic Center.
+The attack occurred as morning prayers were about to begin.

 Hari entered his plea Thursday in federal court in St. Paul.
 His trial is scheduled to begin April 22 before U.S. District Judge Donovan Frank.
-The next hearing is March 28.

 Most Read Nation & World Stories